Kartoffelaufauf/shrdlite-course-project/README-SHRDLITE.md

 These requests can be made pretty long and complicated, as *"move the white ball inside a yellow box on a yellow brick on a red plank"* in the starting state of the world *complex*.

-The exception is the *"the"* quantifier, where we interpret it as the entity matching the condition must already exist, and may not be created.
+The exception is the *the* quantifier, where we interpret it as the entity matching the condition must already exist, and may not be created.

 ## Custom command to drop the entity currently held by the claw
 This extension makes it possible to have the program drop the entity currently held by the claw.

-This is made possible by extending the grammar with a new *"drop it"* command which in the interpreter is interpreted as having the entity currently held by the claw moved *above the floor*.
+This is made possible by extending the grammar with a new *drop it* command which in the interpreter is interpreted as having the entity currently held by the claw moved *above the floor*.